AdobeDocs/journey-optimizer.en/help/using/rn/e-release-notes.md

 **Journeys**

-**Advanced expression editor in journey event configuration** - You can now leverage the advanced expression editor while configuring an event, allowing you to define more complex expressions or use functions in the Event ID condition.
+* (Availability: July 8) You can now leverage the advanced expression editor while configuring an event, allowing you to define more complex expressions or use functions in the Event ID condition.
 [Learn more](../event/about-creating.md#adv-exp-editor)

 * The `event-id` condition is now automatically filled during test mode.